GULibrarySandbox/intro-text-mining-analysis-2022/content/7-analyse.md

 # Processing methods

-Once the text is cleaned and formatted it can be computationally processed using a number of different methods, depending on your analysis needs.
+Once the text is cleaned and formatted it can be computationally processed using a number of different methods, depending the analysis you want to undertake.
 Explore some of popular the methods below.

 ## Natural language processing (NLP) techniques

 Natural language processing (NLP) is the branch of artificial intelligence (AI) technology to train a computer to understand, process, and generate language.
 Search engines, machine translation services, and voice assistants are all powered by the technology.
-Source: [Bell & Olavsrud, 2021](https://www.cio.com/article/228501/natural-language-processing-nlp-explained.html view 19-01-2021)
+Source: [Bell & Olavsrud, 2021](https://www.cio.com/article/228501/natural-language-processing-nlp-explained)

 The following NLP tasks break down text into analysable parts: